-We have defined here e^z in a purely formal way.
-One can show that for every complex number z the series converges and is equal to e^z .
+In this sense, one can show that for every complex number z the series converges and is equal to e^z .
 This is well known to hold for z a real number, and so we see that our definition of e^z for z a complex number is a natural extension of the function e^z for z a real number.
+See Appendix D for more on the complex exponential function.